brannerchinese/rc_study_plans/projects/b-trees.md

     >
     > This design has been called B⁺-tree but it is nowadays the default design when B-trees are discussed.
 The value of this design is that deletion can affect only leaf nodes, not branch nodes and that separator keys in branch nodes can be freely chosen within the appropriate key range.

-    There are two key differences between a vanilla B-tree and a B+-tree:
+    There are two key differences between a vanilla B-tree and a B⁺-tree:

-    * As mentioned, B+-tree holds data only the leaf nodes; the branch nodes are used for navigation only.
+    * As mentioned, B⁺-tree holds data only the leaf nodes; the branch nodes are used for navigation only.

-    * In a B+-tree, the leaf nodes are a linked list independent of the branch nodes.
+    * In a B⁺-tree, the leaf nodes are a linked list independent of the branch nodes.
 Comer explains:

       > In particular, leaf nodes are usually linked together left-to-right, as shown.
 The linked list of leaves is referred to as the sequence set.
 Sequence set links allow easy sequential processing.